 While visiting the homes of relatives and friends, be sure to spot a platter full of dates, nuts, dried longans and lotus seeds served.
 Tangerine tree plants are also a common sighting as they represent overall abundance and fullness.

-What to gift during Chinese New Year?
+What to gift during CNY?

 As for the gifts, the lucky red envelope is the most popular.
 This is a monetary gift, usually given to younger people and relatives.
 However, packets containing small amounts are also given out to people seen on a regular basis, such as security guards in your building or shopkeepers.
 As far as non-monetary gifts, since round fruits are lucky, they are generally given as gifts.
 Drinks and tea are standard, also.